jbrasko2/rails_restaurants/README.md

 # Day 4 To Do:
 - Why use nested forms?
 - [Action View Form Helpers](https://guides.rubyonrails.org/form_helpers.html#nested-forms)
-- Make collection select for existing Cuisines
+- Collection select for existing Cuisines
-- Make nested form for new Cuisine
+- Nested form for new Cuisine
 - Nested form to create 3 new restaurants when creating a cuisine

 # Day 3 To Do: